You’re building your email list, right?

 3. Look at what your visitors buy

-A great lead magnet should be of such quality that people would actually pay for it.
-But since you’ll be giving it away, you’ll obviously get great conversion rates.
+A great lead magnet should be good enough that people would pay for it.
+When you give it away, conversions jump.

-There are tons of places to look if you want to see what your readers value, but there are three in particular that work for almost any niche.
+There are many places to gauge what your readers value; three work in nearly any niche.

 List of categories example from Kindle Store.

-We clicked through three different levels to find the yoga section:
+We clicked through three levels to reach the yoga section:

 Yoga section example.

-On the left, sort the results by the average customer review:
+On the left, sort by average customer review:

 Avg.
 Customer Review example.